AdobeDocs/commerce-webapi/src/pages/graphql/schema/catalog-service/queries/products.md

 *  Merchant-defined attributes are exposed in a top-level container and indicate their storefront roles.
 Roles include Show on PDP, Show on PLP, and Show on Search Results.

 *  Images are also accessible as a top-level container and can be filtered by their role.
-An image can have a base, small, or thumbnail role.
+An image can have an `image`, `small_image`, or `thumbnail` role.

 ## Syntax